 Still Not Sold On It?

-And, here is a little bonus bit of hiring information when you use a video interview: You'll get a little preview of the candidate's technical abilities.
-If they can't figure out how to download and sign up for Skype or have 10 questions for you, you'll have a pretty good feeling about their shortcomings with technology.
+Here is a little bonus bit of hiring information when you use a video interview: You'll get a little preview of the candidate's technical abilities.
+If they can't figure out how to download and sign up for the platform or have 10 questions for you, you'll have a pretty good feeling about their shortcomings with technology.